Small – Underarm 103cm. Length 64.5cm.

 This kit includes a colour-printed pattern card with full instructions in all sizes and all the yarn required to make Mystic in your chosen size.

-This design is available in a choice of eleven colours of Hebridean 3 Ply.
+This design can be ordered in a choice of our available Hebridean 3 Ply colours.
 It is also shown with the St Agnes Eve patterncard hat set and the Damselfly patterncard hat set in Red colourway.

 The idea for Mystic was born out of a desire to commemorate my aunt Annie Macleod.
 My knowledge of her came through my mother and now my only link to her is through a class photo and the numerous books she won as school prizes for her general proficiency and her exceptional skills in needlework.
 She left the Isle of Lewis on an emigrant ship to Canada in 1930, aged eighteen and full of excitement and optimism.
 She contracted meningitis on the voyage and died on arrival in Quebec.
 I often wonder what she might have achieved in the New World had she lived.